guidefari/here_hugo/content/til/sst-s3-state.md

 ---
-title: "TIL: SST stores state and secrets in S3, encrypted with AES-GCM"
+title: "TIL: SST stores state and encrypted secrets in a backend"
 date: 2026-06-11T10:00:00+02:00
-description: SST stores state, secrets, and snapshots as JSON objects in an S3 bucket (named `sst-state-{id}`), encrypted at rest with AES-GCM using a derived passphrase.
+description: SST stores state, secrets, snapshots, and event logs in its configured backend.
+Secrets are AES-GCM encrypted before being written to S3 or Cloudflare R2.
 tags: [til, sst, infra, aws]
 images: ['https://images-here-hugo.vercel.app/api/og-image?title=SST+S3+State']
 ---

-## How SST uses S3
+## Backend storage

-SST uses **S3** as the underlying storage for everything persistent:
+SST uses the configured home provider as the underlying storage for persistent deployment data.
+With the AWS home provider, this is **S3**:

 - **State files** at `app/<app>/<stage>.json`
 - **Secrets** at `secret/<app>/<stage>` (encrypted)
 - **Snapshots** at `snapshot/<app>/<stage>/<updateID>`
 - **Event logs** at `eventlog/<app>/<stage>/<updateID>`

-## Encryption
+## Secret encryption

-Before writing to S3, secrets are encrypted with **AES-GCM**:
+Before writing secrets to the configured backend, SST encrypts them with [**AES-GCM**](/aes-gcm-encryption).
+This happens in the shared provider layer, not inside the S3 or Cloudflare implementations:

 ```go
 // pkg/project/provider/provider.go:374